Sidra Stich

 Sidra Stich is an American art historian, museum curator, and travel writer based in San Francisco.

 Education and career

-She completed her undergraduate degree and earned a Masters in Visual Arts Education from Harvard University and a Ph.D in Art History from UC Berkeley where she wrote her dissertation on Surrealism and Picasso.
+She completed her undergraduate degree and earned a master's degree in Visual Arts Education from Harvard University and a Ph.D. in Art History from University of California, Berkeley where she wrote her dissertation on Surrealism and Picasso.

 After finishing graduate school, she taught at Washington University in St. Louis.
 She then became chief curator of the Berkeley Art Museum.
 She has also held teaching positions at Stanford University, UC Berkeley, Washington University in St. Louis, University of San Francisco, and Mills College.

 She was awarded research fellowships at the National Gallery, Washington, DC, Smithsonian American Art Museum, the Clayman Institute for Gender Research at Stanford University, and The Berlin Academy.
 She made a career decision to travel and write about modern art rather than return to teaching or as a curating.

 Writing

 Stich has produced a series of informational guides to art and architecture.
 She has made guides to France (1999); Britain and Ireland (2000); Spain (2003); San Francisco (2003); Paris (2003); Northern Italy (2005); and London (2005).